tshino/vscode-kb-macro/README.md

 If a target command does not always reproduce the specified side effects, it is okay since the playback mechanism has a timeout, which is 300 milliseconds.

-## How to use custom shortcut keys for recording and playback
+## How to customize shortcut keys for recording and playback

 This is the default keybinding set for recording/playback of this extension.
 Copy and paste this into your `keybindings.json` and modify it as you like.